Kitware/dive/docs/Deployment-Overview.md

 ## Running your own instance

 You may wish to run your own deployment of VIAME Web in your lab or a cloud environment.
-Deploying VIAME Web is relatively straighforward with `docker-compose`.
+Deploying VIAME Web is relatively straightforward with `docker-compose`.

 | Environment | Instructions |
 |-------------|--------------|